 Console access: Scrolling down further shows various tabs including one to access the VM via its console.
 Clicking on the 'Console' tab opens the console of the instance.
 Press 'Enter' key if the login prompt is not visible in the console.
 Now enter the credentials (see above) to access the provisioned instance.

-Deleting the VM instance: Please delete the instance if its no longer required by clicking the 'Delete' button (see figure above)
+Please, delete the instance if its no longer required by clicking the DELETE button (see figure below).